 Yu Chunshun’s mourning editors

-Well here’s the thing: YCS is a tragic hero.
+Well here’s the thing: Yu Chunshun is a tragic hero.
 He dies, leaving behind a shattered family and a dusty grave in the Northwest of China.
-Maybe the editors were still mourning, maybe they were scared to defile YCS’s legacy – the very words he had scribbled in his notebook during the years of his travels.
+Maybe the editors were still mourning, maybe they were scared to spoil Yu’s legacy – the words he had scribbled in his notebook during the years of his travels.
 So they decided to publish it all.
-This is understandable, but it doesn’t help the reader.
+This is of course understandable in a way, but it doesn’t help the reader.

 how to read this

 Here’s how to read this book: get both volumes, then read some of the diary entries of the first one.
 Read the last 50 or 60 pages of the second diary, the one about Tibet.
 Now look at the pictures and read the additional materials.